• Skip to primary navigation

 • Leave it for 2 weeks, but you can mix it at least twice a day.

-• Strain out the chopped apples and transfer the hard apple cider into a clean gallon glass, cover with clean cheesecloth and locked the gallon with a rubber band.
+• Strain out the chopped apples and transfer the hard apple cider into a clean gallon glass, cover with clean cheesecloth, and lock the gallon with a rubber band.

 • Leave the hard apple cider for 3-4 weeks until the alcohol is transformed into acetic acid.

-You can use the homemade apple cider vinegar for cooking and vinegar bath as well.
+You can use homemade apple cider vinegar for cooking and vinegar baths as well.
 Make sure to use just the recommended amount of ACV to ensure your safety.

 Mounota